sjnelen/Thema3/README.md

 ## Description
-FASTAflow is a small web application that allows users to upload and analyse small FASTA files.
+FASTAflow is a small web application that allows users to upload and analyse small FASTA files, max 16mb in size.
 When the analysis is finished the web application will show some results and plots about a few stats to the user.

 ## Features